 (4 * 1024) * $0.17: $696.32, in Susan’s case

-What are Blended Rates
+What are Blended Rates?

-Blended rates are the averaged rates of the Reserved Instances and On-Demand Instances that are used by member accounts in an organization in AWS Organizations.
+Blended rates are the averaged rates of the Reserved Instances and On-Demand Instances that are used by member accounts in an organization using AWS Organizations.
 AWS calculates blended costs by multiplying the blended rate for each service with an account’s usage of that service.

 The total cost that the payer account owes is calculated as follows: